 - Tahko, T., 2009, “The Law of Non-Contradiction as a Metaphysical Principle”, Australasian Journal of Logic, 7, available online.
 (A defense of the Law of Non-Contradiction as a metaphysical – as opposed to logical or semantic – principle).

-The authors would like to thank JC Beall, Max Carrara, and two anonymous referees, for providing helpful comments and suggestions.
+The authors would like to thank Jc Beall, Max Carrara, David Ripley, Koji Tanaka, and three anonymous referees, for providing helpful comments and suggestions.